influxdata/influxdb/client/README.md

 #Influxdb Go Client
+>WARNING: The client api will be changing significantly for version 0.9 the example may not exactly represent the current usage.
+However we will try to keep this readme up2date while the api is changing.

 This pkg contains a simple client written in go for influxdb.
 You can review the godocs [here](http://godoc.org/github.com/influxdb/influxdb/client).
 We have created afew examples to help you get started.